Louis-CharlesBiron/canvasDotEffect/readme.md

     </head>
 ```

 2. **In your HTML file, place a canvas element.
-The canvas will automatically take the size of its parent** element.
+The canvas will later automatically take the size of its parent element**.
 ```HTML
     <div class="canvasHolder">
         <canvas id="canvasId"></canvas>